73anthonyL/73anthonyL/README.md

 - Model evaluation, interpretability, and explainability
 - Research engineering and reproducible experiments
 - Robotics software and controls
-- C++ algorithms and problem solving
+- Algorithms, data structures, and problem solving
 - Python tooling and automation
+- Healthcare and medicine